 The cushy rooms burst with 1950’s touches like vintage fabrics, industrialized lockers, and authentic silver Smeg refrigerators.
 Timeless white subway tiles and black soapstone bedeck the bathroom with a spacious walk-in shower and rain showerheads.

 Outside, a large cast iron kettle serves as fire pit amongst more massive oak benches and wispy native grasses.
 The reflections of the American and Texas flags shimmered off the pool’s surface while large canvas “tents” shade the various lounging areas.
 In the sweltering Texas sun, the pool provides an ideal oasis.

 The Canteen at Cavalry Court

 From the Northgate Entertainment District to Downtown Bryan, this college town offers everything one would expect to find in a college town.
-You’ll find an abundance of school pride, funky student dive bars, and plenty dance clubs.
-But for an authentic, contemporary trip back into Aggieland’s rich history, look no further than Cavalry Court.
+An abundance of school pride, funky student dive bars, and plenty dance clubs.
+But for an authentic, contemporary trip back into Aggieland’s rich history, look no further than College Station’s Cavalry Court.

 ATTENTION!
 Salute to College Station’s Cavalry Court